kriztynna/interfeud-watson/README.md

 Remember that time an AI [won Jeopardy][Watson_Jeopardy]?
 Interfeud Watson was inspired by IBM Watson's run on Jeopardy, but adapted for a game played at [Fullstack Academy][Fullstack_Academy] where teams answer technical interview questions.
 Go ask him some questions now at [interfeud-watson.mybluemix.net][Interfeud_Watson]!

 ## Platform
 Interfeud Watson is hosted on IBM's Bluemix platform, through which we can connect to any of a number of interesting [Watson Services][Watson_Services].
-We're using the [Text-to-Speech][https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/text-to-speech.html] service to give our Watson a voice, the same voice he has on Jeopardy!
+We're using the [Text-to-Speech][Text-to-Speech] service to give our Watson a voice, the same voice he has on Jeopardy!

 For the reverse, speech-to-text, this app also makes use of the Chrome Web Speech API.
 Although IBM Watson has its own speech-to-text service, I found the [Chrome Web Speech API][Chrome_Web_Speech_API] to work better.